Turisas: Stand Up and Fight (2011–2012)

 As of March 2010, Turisas announced they were in the studio working on a new album; at that time, the band documented the recording process in a series of studio diary videos on YouTube.
 The title for the latest album, Stand Up and Fight, was revealed on 11 November 2010: the album was released through Century Media on 28 February in Europe and 8 March in North America.
 A new song off that album: "The March of the Varangian Guard" was performed at the band's Finnish gigs in October 2010 On 17 December 2010, the title track "Stand Up And Fight" was released as a free download on the band's website.

 The band took part in tours in Mexico and North America with Cradle of Filth, the other supporting bands being Nachtmystium and Daniel Lioneye beginning in January 2011 and in Europe with Die Apokalyptischen Reiter from March through April 2011.
 Their England tour came with Crimfall as the supporting band, as well as other local supporting bands.
 2012 saw them headline the North American "Paganfest: America Part III" tour with Alestorm, Arkona and Huntress in tow.

 Turisas2013 (2013–present)

 In November 2012, the band announced they had started work on their fourth album titled Turisas2013.
 The album was published on 21 August 2013 in Finland and 26 August in Europe, while the UK followed on 2 September and North America on 3 September.

 In the late 2010s, the band became less active.
-In 2019, Olli Vänskä left the band due to family issues, and was replaced by Catheline De Ville in the following tour.
+In 2019, Olli Vänskä opted not to tour for family reasons and was temporarily replaced by Caitlin De Ville in the following tour.
+Next year, most of the Turisas' appearances were cancelled due to COVID-19 pandemic.
+Their last concert was held in February 2020, at Cernunnos Pagan Festival in France.
 After the vinyl re-release of their first three albums in 2022, Turisas ceased any activity, both offline and online, although there was no official announcement of disbanding.